pjf/pjf.github.io/personal/_posts/2014-02-14-bag-trashed-by-airport-staff.md

 bag had been removed, and was strewn around my suitcase.
 My spare shoes had been removed from their plastic bag, so they could sully my other clothes.
 My books, underwear, and shirts were floating freely.
-My cables were out and tangled with things.
-My socks had been unpaired. *All of them*.
+My cables were out and tangled with the rest of my possessions..

+My socks had been unpaired.

+*All of them*.

 Who the hell unpairs socks?